hmvyp/thicket/docs/readme.txt

 We can also imagine other materialization techniques that are not currently implemented but theoretically may be useful.

 Currently, we do not consider a materialization technique based on hard links (instead of symbolic links)  because hard links may dangerously fool source control systems.
-However, such a technique might be sometimes useful if all Thicket artifacts are consistently ignored by SCM (and we actually recommend to gitignore them).
+However, such a technique might be sometimes useful if all Thicket artifacts are consistently ignored by SCM (we actually recommend to gitignore artifacts).

 Theoretically,  it is also possible to materialize the resulting tree by mounting union (overlay) filesystem if the operating system supports it (e.g. Linux).
 Currently, we do not see any practical reason to implement union (overlay) materialization, but it seems possible.